-Characterisation of anti-HIV antibodies for their role in activating innate immune effector functions.
+Characterization of anti-HIV antibodies for their role in immune effector (neutralizing and Fc mediated) functions

 This study aims to characterise the anti-HIV antibodies isolated from HIV patients, to understand the immune-activating functions through the antibody’s Fc constant region.
 We utilize the monocytes and natural killer cells to assay for antibody-dependent cellular phagocytosis (ADCP), antibody-dependent cellular cytotoxicity (ADCC), and antibody-dependent neutralization (ADN) at the BSL2 laboratory.
 This study is funded through European Research Council and human ethics approval has been granted from Nepal Health Research Council.

 Principal Investigator: Anurag Adhikari (Department of Infection and Immunology, Kathmandu Research Institute for Biological Sciences)